namel3ss-Ai/namel3ss/README.md

 If you cannot understand the basics of namel3ss in 3 minutes, we consider that a design failure — and we will redesign it.

-In v0.1.0 alpha (a1/a2), the Rule of 3 applies primarily to language structure, mental model, and tooling flow.
-Full computational expressiveness is out of scope for this alpha.
+In v0.1.0 alpha, the Rule of 3 applies to language structure, mental model, and tooling flow.
+Compute core now includes define function, operators, bounded loops, list values, and map values.

 ---

+## Graduation truth
+AI language definition is in docs/ai-language-definition.md Graduation matrix is generated from src/namel3ss/graduation Beta checklist is in docs/beta-checklist.md

+---

 ## What you can build today
 CRUD dashboards (records → forms/tables → validation).
 Internal tools and admin panels.
 AI assistants over your records (with memory and traces).
 Multi-agent workflows (sequential + parallel orchestration).
 Prototypes that stay readable as they grow.
+Compute core supports define function, bounded loops, list values, map values, and deterministic parallel tasks.

-In v0.1.0 alpha (a1/a2), namel3ss prioritizes structural clarity and intent over computation.
-Arithmetic operations, conditional logic (if/else, loops), and reusable functions/modules are intentionally limited or not yet supported.
-This is a design choice — full computational expressiveness is planned for future versions.
+In v0.1.0 alpha, namel3ss prioritizes structural clarity and intent with real computation.
+Arithmetic, comparisons, bounded loops, and define function are shipped.
+Modules, memory packs, and deterministic parallel blocks are shipped.

 ---